Work placement is a mandatory component of all the courses we deliver, except short courses such as first aid, CPR, and manual handling.

 Arranging Placement

-For the blended study mode of Sydney-based students, Advance College is responsible for arranging the placement in the Sydney region.
-For the distance study mode, it will be a primary responsibility of the student while college fully helps in finding the placement.
+For the blended study mode of Sydney-based students, Advance College is responsible for arranging the placement in the Sydney region for one time.
+For the distance study mode, it will be the primary responsibility of the student while the college fully helps in finding the placement.
 In some cases, we might provide the placement even for distance students, which, should have been communicated in the email during the enrolment.
 Meaning that, if the college has assured the student to provide the placement for distance students, that should have been in the enrolment communication.

-Thus, for the distance study mode, it is a primary responsibility of the student for finding the placement while college fully supports communication, documentation, and puts necessary efforts in ensuring timely placement.
+Thus, for the distance study mode, it is the primary responsibility of the student to find the placement while the college fully supports communication, and documentation, and puts necessary efforts in ensuring timely placement.
 Please note that placement arrangements are only in the normal business context, placement can be affected if some unforeseen circumstances happen beyond the control of the college.

 Placement shifts